North Texas Advocacy Coalition

 The North Texas Advocacy Coalition is comprised of members of the North Texas Commission – businesses, municipalities, and institutions of higher education – who are focused on positively affecting the 86th legislative session to ensure North Texas will remain a business friendly and vibrant region.
 The Coalition is non-partisan and does not endorse candidates.

 North Texas area Fortune 500 companies, municipalities, higher education institutions, chambers of commerce and other business associations.

 The members of the North Texas Advocacy Coalition work together to set the legislative priorities of the North Texas Commission, to share those priorities with our state Legislators, and during the 86th Session, work to ensure those priorities stay top of mind.
 Learn more and join the North Texas Advocacy Coalition at ntxadvocacy.org.

-The North Texas Commission members work together in the year leading up to each Texas Legislative session to outline priorities important to the economic vitality of our region.
-The 2017 Legislative Priorities for the upcoming Texas Legislature’s 85th session focus on pro-growth state tax and regulatory policies that grow our economy and attract investment.
-You can view the NTC Legislative Priorities at this link: ntc-2017-legislative-priorities
+The North Texas Commission members work together each Texas Legislative session to outline priorities important to the economic vitality of our region.
+See our priorities for the 86th Legislative Session here.

 Regional Air Monitors